The Dos and Don’ts of Marketing E-Newsletters

 You may wish to create segments based on how your customers have reacted to your newsletters.

-E-mail marketing services also have some built in features that help you stay on the right side of ACMA’s (Australian Communication and Media Authority) anti-SPAM laws.
+E-mail marketing services also have some built in features that help you stay on the right side of ACMA’s anti-SPAM laws.
 This includes built in opt-out facilities for your customers and a double opt-in program to confirm they definitely want to receive your messages.